-Windows 2000 and XP have their own IPP Client, and there is no need to install the supplied IPP Client Software.
-To use the Windows IPP Client with the Print Server, follow this procedure:
+Windows 2000 has its own IPP Client, and there is no need to install the supplied IPP Client Software.
+To use Windows 2000's IPP Client with the Wireless Print Server, follow this procedure:

-- 1. Start the Add Printer wizard. - 2.
-Select Network Printer, and click "Next" to see the Locate your Printer screen, as shown below
+- 1. Start the Add Printer wizard. - Select Network Printer, and click "Next" to see the Locate your Printer screen, as shown below.

-Figure 35: Windows 2000 - Locate your Printer
+Figure 39: Windows 2000 - Locate your Printer